benspector-mls/unit-7-project-week-rollout/README.md

 - An Entity-Relationship Diagram (ERD) accurately illustrating your final app's data architecture (schema) First Draft during planning, Final Draft for presentation
 - A wireframe (hand-drawn is fine) illustrating the key interactable components in your UI (anything that triggers a fetch)
+- A model with full CRUD capability
+- An express API
+- A front end to interact with the API
 - A demo + presentation slides to showcase your project

 ## Project Ideas